yasir4336/practice-project/README.md

 this is my first practice project

-MY name is Yasir and i'm the creator of this project.
+My name is Yasir and i'm the creator of this project.